 The DNS query logs of CoreDNS are generated only when the log plug-in of CoreDNS is enabled.
 For more information about how to enable the log plug-in, see Configure CoreDNS.

-Run the command that you use to query the run logs of CoreDNS.
-For more information, see the Diagnose the run logs of CoreDNS section of this topic.
+Run the command that you use to query the operational logs of CoreDNS.
+For more information, see Diagnose the operational logs of CoreDNS.

 Diagnose the network connectivity of the CoreDNS pod